How Many Thoughts Does Your Mind Think in One Hour?

 Do you wish to free your mind from endless thinking?

-Discover How to Calm the Nonstop Chatter of the Mind
+Discover How to Stop the Constant Chatter of the Mind

 You might not believe that you think these huge quantities of thoughts, but if you have experience with meditation, you would have proof of the great number of thoughts passing through your mind.
-It’s just like being a very busy train station or airport terminal, where a great number of people come and go.

-You also get proof of the endless stream of thoughts when you try to study, solve and problem or make a plan.
+You also get proof of the endless stream of thoughts when you try to study, solve and problem, or make a plan.
 Suddenly, you become aware of the many irrelevant thoughts claiming for your attention.

 The mind is like a butterfly that flies from one flower to another, never standing still.